AnaFilipaMartelo/Project2/README.md

 Future Development:
-   - Consider areas for future enhancement, including refining profit calculations, incorporating risk management strategies, and optimizing algorithm execution.
+   - Refining profit calculations, incorporating risk management strategies, and optimizing algorithm execution.

    - Comparative Analysis: Evaluate the strategies based on metrics such as returns, volatility, and cumulative returns to determine their relative strengths.